FIELD SECURITY ADVISOR

 Relevant Work Experience

-- A minimum of 7 years of appropriate security and development –related experience, of which a considerable number are security management experience, at a middle management level
+A minimum of 8 years of appropriate security and development-related experience, of which a minimum of 6 years security management experience at a middle management level.

 UNDP is committed to achieving workforce diversity in terms of gender, nationality and culture.
 Individuals from minority groups, indigenous groups and persons with disabilities are equally encouraged to apply.
 All applications will be treated with the strictest confidence.